RaspAP/raspap-webgui/README.md

 * SSID: `raspi-webgui`
 * Password: ChangeMe

 **Note:** As the name suggests, the Quick Installer is a great way to quickly setup a new AP.
 However, it does not automagically detect the unique configuration of your system.
 Best results are obtained by connecting to ethernet (`eth0`) or as a WiFi client, also known as managed mode, with `wlan0`.
 For the latter, refer to [this FAQ](https://github.com/billz/raspap-webgui/wiki/FAQs#how-do-i-prepare-the-sd-card-to-connect-to-wifi-in-headless-mode).
+Special instructions for the Pi Zero W are [available here](https://github.com/billz/raspap-webgui/wiki/RPi-Zero-W-AP-STA-mode).

 Please [read this](https://github.com/billz/raspap-webgui/wiki/Reporting-issues) before reporting an issue.

 ## Ad Blocking
 This feature uses DNS blacklisting to block requests for ads, trackers and other undesirable hosts.
 To enable ad blocking, simply respond to the prompt during the installation.
 As a beta release, we encourage testing and feedback from users of RaspAP.